sillen102/simba/README.md

 ## Logging

 Simba relies on slog to handle logging.
 If no logger is provided slog.Default will be used.
-If you use the Default or DefaultWithAuth constructors an slog logger will be injected into the request context for all requests.
+If you use the Default constructor an slog logger will be injected into the request context for all requests.
 To access the injected logger, use the `logging.From` function the logging package.

 Example: